-If Then (1) The acquisition meets any one of the following conditions: (i) It will be a Multiple Award Schedule solicitation (see FAR 38.1) or an Indefinite Delivery solicitation (see FAR 16.5). (ii) The estimated value does not exceed \$50 million, including options. (iii) The contract will cover only one region or designated locations in one region (at any dollar value).
-The SBTA provides a copy of the GSA Form 2689 to the SBA representative for review.
+If Then The acquisition meets any one of the following conditions: It will be a Multiple Award Schedule solicitation (see FAR 38.1) or an Indefinite Delivery solicitation (see FAR 16.5).
+The estimated value does not exceed \$50 million, including options.
+The contract will cover only one region or designated locations in one region (at any dollar value).
+The acquisition, excluding Multiple Award Schedule The SBTA provides a copy of the GSA Form 2689 to the SBA representative for review.
 The SBTA and the SBA representative must complete their review within 5 workdays after the SBTA receives theForm, or request an extension from the contracting officer.
-(2) The acquisition, excluding Multiple Award Schedule contracts, meets one of the following conditions: (i) The estimated value exceeds \$50 million (including options) and contract performance will occur in two or more regions. (ii) Based on political sensitivity or importance to GSA, the Associate Administrator for the Office of Small Business Utilization designates the acquisition for review. (iii) The aquisition meets the definition of a Bundled Contract FAR 7.107 and FAR 2.101.
-The SBTA provides a copy of the GSA Form 2689 to the AAOSBU for review and comment on the decision.
+Multiple Award Schedule contracts, meets one of the following conditions: (i) The estimated value exceeds \$50 million (including options) and contract performance will occur in two or more regions. (ii) Based on political sensitivity or importance to GSA, the Associate Administrator for the Office of Small Business Utilization designates the acquisition for review. (iii) The aquisition meets the definition of a Bundled Contract FAR 7.107 and FAR 2.101.
+AAOSBU for review and comment on the decision.
 After the AAOSBU review, the SBTA submits the GSA Form 2689 to the SBA representative for review.
 All reviews and comments must be completed within 10 workdays after the SBTA receives the Form, or the SBTA must request a time extension from the contracting officer.

-- (l) Disagreements.
+(1) Disagreements.
 If a reviewing official disagrees with the contracting officer's decision not to set-aside an acquisition, the SBTA must provide the contracting officer the rationale for the disagreement or provide the contracting officer with additional small business sources that are interested in and capable of fulfilling the requirement.
-Review and consider any information provided by the SBTA before making a decision. - (m) Resolving disagreements.
+Review and consider any information provided by the SBTA before making a decision.

+(m) Resolving disagreements.
 The HCA, as delegated, in the applicable Central Office and/or Regional Service resolves disagreements between the contracting officer and the SBTA.
 To resolve disagreements with the SBA representative, see FAR 19.505.